Gain access to personalized product screening, the best pricing, rewards, and more!

 JT Eaton Answer Boric Acid Dust

-JT Eaton Answer Boric Acid Dust, manufactured by JT Eaton, is used to control different insects that hide in hard to reach places.
+JT Eaton Answer Boric Acid Dust, manufactured by JT Eaton, controls insects that hide in hard-to-reach places.
 It is made with the active ingredient orthoboric acid.

-It is a great product for treating cracks and crevice areas in kitchens and bathrooms where insects hide.
+It is an excellent product for treating cracks and crevices in kitchens and bathrooms where insects hide.
 As long as Answer Boric Acid Dust is applied to dry areas without being disturbed, the residual effects can last for several months.

 Tools Needed

-To apply JT Eaton Answer Boric Acid Dust, dusting application equipment can be used to puff the insecticide dust further into wall voids and cracks and crevice areas.
+To apply JT Eaton Answer Boric Acid Dust, dusting application equipment can puff the insecticide dust further into wall voids, cracks, and crevice areas.
 A mop, bucket, and gloves may also be required when making mop applications.

 How to Use

 - Step 3: If a handheld bulb duster is being used, turn it upside down, remove the cap, and fill the compartment halfway with dust.
-Place the cap back on, turn right side up and insert the tip of the duster into areas needing treatment, while squeezing the bulb to puff the dust.
+Place the cap back on, turn the right side up, and insert the tip of the duster into areas needing treatment while squeezing the bulb to puff the dust.

 - Step 4: The dust will last for several months if not disturbed.
 Applications can be made as needed.